Evanbowl/SMG2-LavaSteam/README.md

 This actor is not present in *Super Mario Galaxy 2*.<br/><br/>

 Lava Steam has three distinct phases.<br/>
-Phase 1: The Lava Steam is inactive.<br/>
+Wait Phase: The Lava Steam is not emitting any steam.<br/>
-Phase 2: Sign: The Lava Steam emits a small and harmless steam cloud.<br/>
+Sign Phase: The Lava Steam emits a small and harmless steam cloud.<br/>
-Phase 3: Steam: The Lava Steam emits a large steam cloud and damages the player on contact.<br/>
+Steam Phase: The Lava Steam emits a large steam cloud and damages the player on contact.<br/>

 The `SW_SLEEP` functionality has been removed from Lava Steam since this Switch option as a whole is not present in SMG2.<br/>